Report: That´s how I helped Sandra find an apartment in Paris!

 Freshly made Austrian "Kaiserschmarrn" for the finale

-There are different situations we can encounter when looking for a flat in Paris.
+There are different situations we can encounter when looking for an apartment in Paris.
 Three phone calls, an impromptu viewing - and you can move.
-I also know the situation where a prospective client made a commitment but cancelled shortly afterwards because she found a flat.
+I also know the situation where a prospective client made a commitment but cancelled shortly afterwards because she found an apartment.

 Of course, I'm very happy when things work out.
-You can always try to find a flat yourself, for example in groups on the internet where you can ask, and also through private contacts in Paris.
+You can always try to find an apartment yourself, for example in groups on the internet where you can ask, and also through private contacts in Paris.
 But there is a bit of a gamble in the air, especially if you do not have much time.

 If questions occur and for much more support just contact me and get to know all the possibilities in an initial conversation!
 Leaning back is more fun than having to make an effort yourself